This page discusses my varied and eclectic work experiences and skillsets:

 I have also written a variety of technical documents for a company that works primarily with librarians.
 In my time at this company, I served as a writer/product manager.
 I managed the entire lifecycle of documents.
 One of the most interesting aspects of this position was writing documents used to train librarian students to effectively retrieve information.
 While writing these documents, I became an expert at retrieving information from database searches.
 My searching skills have become very useful in creating and designing websites for search engine optimization (SEO).

-Magazine Articles: Recently, I have also written a number of articles for doll magazines and press releases associated with In The Doll World.
+Magazine Articles: Recently, I have also written a number of articles for doll magazines and press releases associated with (none).

 Doll Photography: My most recent writing experiences have been related to dolls.
 I wrote the foreword for and edited a book entitled, Doll Photography.
 The author, Izabela Kwella, a Polish architect and doll photographer, wrote the text and provided the photographs.